 - You don’t compare your journey to anyone else’s.

-To take it a step further, I’ll also add that you have to like who you are and who you’re becoming.
-It’s knowing deep down that you’re working on yourself, trying your best and are practicing integrity.
-Its the knowledge that you’re not letting yourself get bogged down by things you can’t control.
-I think this is true of your personal life and work life, and any other aspect that takes up your time.
+To take it a step further, you must like who you are and who you’re becoming.
+It’s knowing deep down that you’re working on yourself, trying your best, and are practicing integrity.
+It’s the knowledge that you’re not letting yourself get bogged down by things you can’t control.
+I think this is true of your personal life, work life, and other aspects that take up your time.

-Looking back on my dating stories as above, and personal and work experiences, I’ve also realized that my trying too hard was a major contributor to my misery.
-By letting go and focusing on myself, and making myself a priority, everything shifted.
-When you’re taking care of number one, you put yourself in the best position to receive and accept good things; and, if those things don’t come, you’re not bogged down or disappointed because you aren’t dependent on those things for happiness.
+Looking back on my dating stories as above and personal and work experiences, I’ve also realized that my trying too hard was a major contributor to my misery.
+Everything shifted by letting go, focusing, and making myself a priority.
+When you’re taking care of number one, you put yourself in the best position to receive and accept good things.
+If those things don’t come, you’re not bogged down or disappointed because you aren’t dependent on those things for happiness.

 So, take care of yourself; surround yourself with people you actually want to be with (or make time to be by yourself if that’s what you want); remove yourself from situations that don’t serve you well, and continue those pursuits that interest you and help you grow.